Aristo7/irksome-lamp/README.md

 # irksome-lamp
 A simple prototype lamp presentation.

+Mouse drag to rotate the scene.

+Mouse wheel to zoom in or zoom out.

 ## Code

 My code is in 3 files here of the root folder: